jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

 ### Overriding Auto-configuration

 [Overriding](./configuration-annotations.html#auto-configuration-annotations-overriding)
-explains how to override SBDG auto-configuration.
+explains how to override [spring-boot-gemfire-name] auto-configuration.

-In a nutshell, if you want to override the default auto-configuration provided by SBDG, you must annotate your `@SpringBootApplication` class with your intent.
+In a nutshell, if you want to override the default auto-configuration provided by [spring-boot-gemfire-name], you must annotate your `@SpringBootApplication` class with your intent.

-For example, suppose you want to configure and bootstrap an VMware GemFire `CacheServer` application (a peer, not a client):
+For example, suppose you want to configure and bootstrap an [vmware-gemfire-name] `CacheServer` application (a peer, not a client):

 Example 5.
 Overriding the default `ClientCache` *Auto-Configuration* by configuring & bootstrapping a `CacheServer` application